outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

 - govt

+  - depts of govt:
+    - optimization
-  - depts of govt: optimization, research for existing/adjacent solutions, integrating intents/work/resources (cross-level, team, task, priority)
+    - research for existing/adjacent solutions
+    - integrating intents/work/resources (cross-level, team, task, priority)
+      - example: interim/imminent/adjacent/existing product analysis

   - with constantly updated opinion/priority/argument/reason/resource/problem data, you can have:
     - districts that choose their own voting algorithm & issues to vote on